raymondkeogh/doggystyle/README.md

 **Features:**

- - Navigation menu – a simple navigation menu offering users the ability to access areas mentioned in the user stories, namely, Prices, Gallery and Contact.
+ - **Navigation menu** – a simple navigation menu offering users the ability to access areas mentioned in the user stories, namely, Prices, Gallery and Contact.

- - Footer - There will be a footer containing contact detail, social links and second call to action.
+ - **Footer** - There will be a footer containing contact detail, social links and second call to action.
 All pages on the site will have the same header and footer elements, background and imagery.
 Once the home page is created, this template will be duplicated adding in the unique sections for each page.
 These will be:
- - Home pages - Sales message containing text with a button below to initiate contact.
+ - **Home page** - Sales message containing text with a button below to initiate contact.
- - Contact pages – a contact form requesting name, email address, phone number and a comment section.
+ - **Contact page** – a contact form requesting name, email address, phone number and a comment section.
- - Gallery - A gallery containing a selection photographs
+ - **Gallery** - A gallery containing a selection of photographs.
- - Prices page - A text window on the prices pages containing the text of the business prices.
+ - **Prices page** - A text window on the prices pages containing the text of the business prices.

 **Constraints:**<br>
 Working with HTML and CSS I will be able to meet the needs of the client as well as tackling each of the scenarios in the user story effectively.
 However using these technologies alone will limit the site to CSS animations which will be effective but basic.